 Although it’s still not altogether clear why the Incas abandoned the site years later, it now receives more than 1.5 million annual visitors from around the globe, all of whom come to witness for themselves the wild beauty and undeniable mysticism of Machu Picchu.

 Several years after I first hiked the Inca Trail to Machu Picchu, I came back to experience the remarkable Incan ruins for a second time along the Salkantay Trek— and found that planning a visit to Machu Picchu was a lot more challenging than I remembered!
 This is a super-detailed, fully comprehensive guide to visiting Machu Picchu that will tell you absolutely everything you need to know before you go, including all of the options to get there, detailed information about purchasing tickets, trekking routes, what to expect inside the ruins, climbing Huayna Picchu, what to bring, new 2019 regulations, and more!

 Base in Cusco, Peru

 Trekking and day tours to Machu Picchu depart from Cusco, as do all of the independent transport options, so whichever way you choose to visit Machu Picchu, you’ll need to travel through the former Incan capital.
-This is a vibrant, culturally-rich city that deserves its own place in your itinerary— read this post for information on getting to Cusco, plus all the best things to do, how to get around, and where to stay COMING SOON.

 Although you’ll still need to travel via Cusco to reach these spots, it is also possible to base yourself in Ollantaytambo or Aguas Calientes to visit Machu Picchu.
 I’ll discuss transport between all of these places in the DIY Machu Picchu section, but just know that, no matter what, you’ll begin your journey in Cusco.